wp-plugins/randomtext/readme.txt

 3. The Random Text widget can now be configured and used from the Appearance -> Widgets menu
 4. Text entries can be managed via from the Settings -> Random Text menu

+Note: During installation, Random Text creates a new database table to store the entries by category  - you should see two test records after installation by clicking on the Settings -> Random Text menu.

 == Screenshots ==

 1. Sidebar widget options
 2. Text management page

 == Changelog ==

+= v0.2.2 2009-08-23 =

+* Added record id check before timestamp update

 = v0.2.1 2009-08-22 =